-While there’s no stopping children getting sick sometimes, lots of illnesses can be warded off with simple tips.
-Here are some things you can do to keep your child healthy…
+While there’s no stopping children getting sick at times, lots of illnesses can be warded off.
+Here are some things you can do to keep your child healthy.

 1. Get child immunisations